-It’s been a while since I posted a chocolate cake recipe, so today I decided to try recipe from one of my favorite Junior League books, A Private Collection by the Junior League of Palo Alto.
+It’s been a while since I posted a chocolate cake recipe, so today I decided to try Chocolate Cake with Coffee Frosting from one of my favorite Junior League books, A Private Collection by the Junior League of Palo Alto.
 If you run across it at a tag sale or Half Price Books, don’t think twice — just buy it!
 It’s a real treasure, and I’m not the only one who thinks so.
 Debbie at Culinary Cellar has been using it for years.
 She’s made more recipes from it then I have, but I’ll catch up!

 As for this particular recipe, I’m not sure why it took me so long to finally try it given that a) it’s chocolate cake and b) the introduction goes like this: “Every baking enthusiast has a chocolate cake recipe that he or she considers the best.
 Some truly outstanding ones were submitted for this book, and for a time it seemed impossible to choose the one.
 After much testing, this recipe took first place as the richest and most appealing to true chocolate lovers.
 Beware!”